google/stereo-magnification/README.md

 with a rectified stereo pair), but allows for specifying the (x, y, z) offset between the images.

-You can find an example input stereo pair and command lines for generating results in the `examples` directory.
+You can find example input stereo pairs and command lines for generating results in the `examples` directory.

 ## Reference examples and results